renpy/renpy/sphinx/source/config.rst

     is faster, but only some formats are supported and only fullscreen video is available.
 If false, software playback will be used, but it may be too slow to be useful.

+.. var:: config.hyperlink_protocol = "call_in_new_context"

+    The protocol that is used for hyperlinks that do not have a protocol assigned to them.
+See :ref:`the a text tag <a-tag>` for a description as to what the possible protocols mean.

 .. var:: config.image_cache_size = 8